ift6758/ift6758.github.io/assignments.md

 | [Home](index.md) | [Lectures](lectures.md) | [Assignments](assignments.md) | [Project](project.md)| [Contact](contact.md) |

+Assignments are count for 25% of your final grade.
+Most of the assignments are graded with [gradescope](https://www.gradescope.com/).
+You need to create an account and add yourself to the course with the entry code: MPKB3Y.

 ## Student Introduction Survey

 Please fill the [suvery](https://forms.gle/2iQKQrGpcXnXMsQe9), due **September 8, 2019**.